 Unlocking Insights Together

-These sessions took place at the National Afterschool Association Convention, the California Afterschool and Summer Challenge, the California Afterschool Network Symposium, with the 3LN Cohort, and among staff from the California Teaching Fellows Foundation.
+These sessions took place at the California Afterschool and Summer Challenge, the California Afterschool Network Symposium, with the 3LN Cohort and ExpandLA Network, and among staff from the California Teaching Fellows Foundation.

-Please contact Maria Ramirez at maria@partnerforchildren.org for any questions about the Power of Us Meaning Making Sessions.
+Please contact Maria Ramirez at maria@partnerforchildren.org for any questions about the Power of Us and other expanded learning workforce data collection projects.